laineq/Grocery-Price-Prediction/README.md

 - **Web application (GroceryCast):** [http://35.91.193.142:3000](http://35.91.193.142:3000)
 - **Interactive dashboard:** [https://jli624.shinyapps.io/grocerypriceprediction/](https://jli624.shinyapps.io/grocerypriceprediction/)

-Our final data product, **GroceryCast**, is a web-based forecasting tool designed to make grocery price predictions accessible to a broad audience.
-The web application is tailored for non-technical users and allows them to view predicted grocery prices for upcoming periods, understand whether prices are expected to increase or decrease, and explore historical trends through simple visualizations.
-The interface is intentionally lightweight and user-friendly so that users can quickly interpret predictions without technical background.
+**GroceryCast** is our main web app for grocery price forecasting.
+It is designed to be simple and easy to use.
+Users can check predicted prices for upcoming periods, see whether prices are expected to go up or down, and view historical price trends.

-For users who want deeper analytical insight, we also provide a separate interactive dashboard.
-The dashboard focuses on model behavior and evaluation, including comparisons between predicted and actual prices across multiple models, visualization of important drivers and historical trends, and lag-analysis views that help explain how past values influence current predictions.
-Together, the application and dashboard make the project both accessible and transparent by combining easy-to-read forecasts with more detailed model exploration.
+We also provide a separate interactive dashboard for deeper analysis.
+The dashboard includes model comparisons, predicted vs. actual price plots, historical trends, and lag analysis.
+The web app is meant for quick and simple use, while the dashboard gives more detail for users who want to explore the results further.

 ---